wri/aqueduct30_data_download/metadata.md

 1. Future Projections.

 ## Baseline Annual

+This dataset contains the main Aqueduct framework.
+This is the dataset that most users are interested in.

 The columns (attributes or fields) in the Annual baseline results are grouped into "identifiers", "indicators" and "grouped water risk".

 ### Identifiers: